lfreleng-actions/hw-bom-javascript/README.md

 ## OpenTelemetry Integration

-This project integrates OpenTelemetry for observability.
-The instrumentation is set up in `src/instrumentation.ts` and uses the following components:
+This project integrates OpenTelemetry for observability. `src/instrumentation.ts` configures the instrumentation and uses the following components:

 - **NodeSDK**: Initializes the OpenTelemetry SDK with a resource, log record processors, and instrumentations.
 - **BunyanInstrumentation**: Automatically instruments Bunyan logs.
 - **OTLPLogExporter**: Exports logs to an OTLP-compatible endpoint.